 Personal / Academic URL:

-Kathy holds a bachelor in Nutrition combined with Exercise and Sport Science and a Master of Public Health from The University of Sydney.
+Emalie holds a Bachelor of Science (BSc) and a Master of Nutrition and Dietetics (MNutrDiet) from The University of Sydney.

-Her research aspirations involve undertaking strong-quality research that can usefully inform the development of effective strategies and policies to improve population-wide health and nutrition for the prevention of NCDs.
+Dejen works for the Public Health Advocacy and Policy Impact team involves supporting salt reduction research and advocacy activities, in Africa and globally.
+His research aspirations involve undertaking strong-quality research that can usefully inform the development of effective food-based strategies and policies to improve population-wide health and nutrition for the prevention of diet related NCDs.

 - Dr Temo Waqanivalu, World Health Organization, Geneva